Whispers in the Shadows

 Alienation of Affection II

-Within the meaning of The Protection of Women from Domestic Violence Act, 2005 it must be established at the very outset that the “aggrieved person”, the woman, shares a “domestic relationship”.
+Within the meaning of The Protection of Women from Domestic Violence Act, 2005 it must be established at the very outset, the “aggrieved person”, the woman, shares a “domestic relationship”.
 Section 2(f), which defines a “domestic relationship”, includes within its ambit live-in relationships.
-Live-in relationships may very well be a “relationship in the nature […]
+Live-in relationships may very well be a “relationship in the nature of […]

 Read more "Alienation of Affection II"